cmaher92/launch_school/coursework/rb129/topics/classes_and_objects.md

 *An instance of the `Dog` class is instantiated*:

-* *The `new` class method is invoked and passed the `'yellow lab'` string literal*
+* The `new` class method is invoked and passed the `'yellow lab'` string literal
-* *The invocation of the `new` method leads to the invocation of the `initialize` method which sets the state of the object's breed*
+* The invocation of the `new` method leads to the invocation of the `initialize` method which sets the state of the object's breed
-  * In this instance the `breed ` variable passed in to `initialize` as an argument is `'yellow lab'` which is then assigned to the `@breed` instance variable
+* The `initialize` method is a constructor method, which is responsible for setting the initial state of an object.
+  * A String literal `'yellow lab'` is passed as an argument to the constructor method `initialize` upon the instantiation of the object with `Dog.new('yellow lab'`.
 * The newly instantiated `Dog` object is returned and assigned to the `dog` local variable

+As mentioned before classes are the blueprints or molds that will be used to describe the states and behaviors that the objects will all share.
+These blueprints and molds aren't created from scratch though and because they all inherit some behaviors and state from classes higher up the object hierarchy, like from `BasicObject`.

+An instance variable is defined in a class and each object/instance of that class will have a distinct copy.

 ### Objects

-An object represents an entity either physical (car), conceptual (chemical process), or software (array).

 An object is a concept, abstraction, or thing with boundaries and meaning.

 Objects are created from classes.
 Think of classes as molds and objects as the things produced from those molds.